16m/curl-class/README.md

 Introduction
 ------------

-Initialising and configuring a cURL handle in PHP can sometimes be a bit tricky or time consuming, mainly when we just need to retrieve a simple page.
+Initialising and configuring a cURL handle in PHP can be sometimes a bit tricky or time consuming, especially when we just need to retrieve a simple page.
 The goal of the Curl class is to abstract the configuration and error handling, and to offer the user simple methods to do the basic tasks.